Hlengiwe Vilikati's belief that art can be a vehicle for cultural integration is so strong that she's converted her home into a gallery.

 (Oupa Nkosi, M&G)

 Her growing fascination with the subject led her to apply for an internship with the Joburg Art Fair, to devour literature ferociously and to attend exhibitions so that she could educate herself.
+"My uncle called me an artist in the closet," she laughs.

 The idea to open a gallery first struck her in 2008; she saw it as the best way to close the distance between herself and the art world completely.